awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-enabling-container-services-custom-domains.md

 1. On the container service management page, choose the **Custom domains** tab\.

    The **Custom domains** page displays the SSL/TLS certificates currently attached to your container service, if any\.
-It also displays the SSL/TLS certificates that you previously created\.

-1. Choose the actions menu \(⋮\) for the certificate of the custom domains that you want to disable\.

 1. Choose one of the following options:

-   1. Choose **Detach** to detach the certificate from the container service, and disable all of its associated domains from the service\.

-   1. Choose **Modify** to either deselect domains that were previously selected, or to select more domains that are associated to the container service\.
+   1. Choose **Configure container service domains** to either deselect domains that were previously selected, or to select more domains that are associated to the container service\.

+   1. Choose **Detach** to detach the certificate from the container service, and  remove all of its associated domains from the service\.
 **Important**
 If you haven't already done so, modify the DNS records of your domain so that traffic routes stops routing to your container service and instead routes to another resource\.